AlexOrrSB/sendbird-virgil-uikit-sample/e2ee-guide.md

   };
 ```

-Let's get our decryptMessage method from our hook and pass it to a CustomMessage component
+Let's get our decryptMessage method from our hook and pass it to a CustomMessage component so that the message can be decrypted when it is rendered.

 ```
 // javascript-sample/src/CustomMessage.js